charlenexu20/car-car/README.md

 ## AutomobileVO (Value Object)

-The AutomobileVO model is a value object.
+The `AutomobileVO` model is a value object.
 It is used by the Sales microservice to poll  data such as VIN, Color, and year from the Inventory microservice.
 It is needed because that data are then used to create and manage sales of automobiles in the inventory.
+This also ensures that automobiles that are already sold in our inventory are not available for purchase on the Create a sale record form.

 ## Customer

-The customer model is a django model that represents a customer entity in the system.
-It has a foreign key relationship with the Sale model.
+The `Customer` model is a django model that represents a customer entity in the system.
+It has a foreign key relationship with the `Sale` model.
 Each sale object is associated with one customer object.

 | Actions          | Method | URL                                    |
 |------------------|--------|----------------------------------------|